-Important: If you use Microsoft Word to prepare your event’s description, you must copy and paste the content into a text editor before pasting it into the Description field when you create an event.
-Do not copy and paste from a Microsoft Word document.

-Date –This is a mandatory text field.
+Date*

 The “Date” text field displays when an event will start.

 You can select Show end date box for multi-day events.
 Then you can enter the end date and time of the event.

-Timezone – This is an optional text field.
+Timezone (optional)

 Select the time zone of your event.
 There are options for daylight time and standard time zones.

-Location – This is a mandatory text field.
+Location*

 Enter the location details of the event.
 You should include location information such as the name of the building, the floor number, the suite number, and the street address.
 If an event is available online, you can include this information in the location field.

+Do not duplicate

 Do not enter information about the city or the province/territory since “City” and “Province/Territory” have their own text fields.
-(See below.)

-City – This is a mandatory text field.
+City*

 Enter the city where the event is taking place.
 For online events enter “webinar” or “videoconference.”

-Coverage – This is a mandatory text field.
+Coverage*

 Select the province or territory of the event.

+Do not just select Canada

 Select all provinces and territories for a webinar.
 This ensures that users who filter by coverage will be able to view Canada-wide events.
 To make multiple selections, select ‘Ctrl’ key while also selecting provinces and territories.

-Audience – This is a mandatory text field.
+Audience*

 Select the intended audiences for your event.
 Select all applicable options from the list.
 To make multiple selections, select ‘Ctrl’ key while also selecting audience types

-Status – This is a mandatory text field.
+Status*

 Select “Confirmed” when creating an event.

 “Cancelled” is used for published events that will no longer occur.

-(Note: We no longer use the options “N/A” or “Tentative”.)
+We no longer use the options “N/A” or “Tentative”.

-Subject – This is a mandatory text field.
+Subject*

 Select the subject that is relevant to your event.
-The subject of the event will determine who reviews your event before it is published.
-(For example, an automatic email is sent to OSME reviewers when “OSME” is selected as the subject.
-See the sections 7.
+The subject of the event will determine who reviews your event before it is published. (e.g. an automatic email is sent to OSME reviewers when “OSME” is selected as the subject.
+See sections 7.
 Event workflow and email notification process; and 8.
 The review process – changing the workflow.)

-Event type – This is a mandatory text field.
+Event type*

 Select all applicable options.
 To make multiple selections, select ‘Ctrl’ key while also selecting event types.

-Registration – This is an optional text field.
+Registration (optional)

 There is a registration title field and a registration URL field.
-Enter the text that you want to appear as a hyperlink in the registration title field.
-(For example, “Online registration form.”)
-Enter the URL that you want users to open in the registration URL field.
-(For example, https://buyandsell.gc.ca/forms/seminar-registration-form-atlantic-region.)
+Enter the text that you want to appear as a hyperlink in the registration title field. (e.g. “Online registration form.”)
+Enter the URL that you want users to open in the registration URL field. (e.g. https://buyandsell.gc.ca/forms/seminar-registration-form-atlantic-region.)

+Used only for external registration service

 The registration fields are only used to direct users to another webpage to register for the event.
-Any other registration information belongs in the description field.
-(For example, “This seminar is free”, “Call Sally Smith to register: 1-819-956-0110.”)
+Any other registration information belongs in the description field. (e.g, “This seminar is free”, “Call Sally Smith to register: 1-819-956-0110.”)

+When registration is closed

 When the registration for a published event closes, you should remove the registration URL and enter “Full” in the registration title field.